OctavioFurio/Fractal_Generator_in_C-/CONTRIBUTING.md

-### Want to contribute?
+# Want to contribute?

-# Well, that's nice!
+## Well, that's nice!
 Welcome aboard.

-You can contribute in *many ways:
+You can contribute in *many ways*:

-- Rendering some more examples (please, keep them under 10Mb, if possible).
+- Rendering a new example (please, keep it under 10Mb, if possible).
 - Optimizing the code to run faster or with less memory.
 - Implementing other famous fractals.
 - Optmizing filesizes would also be interesting.